shakenfist/shakenfist/docs/operator_guide/artifacts.md

 ???+ info

-    Another option for sharing artifacts is the "trusts" relationship between two namespaces, which is discussed in the [developer guide](/developer_guide/authentication/).
+    Another option for sharing artifacts is the "trusts" relationship between two namespaces, which is discussed in the [authentication section of the operator guide](authentication.md).

 To share an artifact, use the command line client like this: